 The Rock of Cashel & Hore Abbey are the Heritage Sites to See in Tipperary

-Barreling down “acute bends” on our way to The Rock of Cashel and Hore Abbey we pass field upon field of grazing cows and sheep and a few car-chasing dogs.
+Barreling down “acute bends” on our way to The Rock of Cashel and Hore Abbey in Ireland we pass field upon field of grazing cows and sheep and a few car-chasing dogs.
 The lanes are shady with trees meeting in the middle of the road and nerves of steel are highly recommended.
 It is actually very quiet today, we hazard a guess that since Tipperary (known around these parts as Tipp) won the big hurling match that there is many a folk nursing massive hangovers.
 They were up against Kilkenny and I don’t think there was a house in Tipp that didn’t have banners, flags and signs supporting Tipp for the win.
 They are very passionate about Hurling, in fact that is probably an understatement these days.

 In Irish Gaelic Tipperary translates as – Tiobraid Árann (“House of the Well of Ara”).
 Which is a reference to the river, but no-ones knows the significance of the actual well which is in Lattin (a little Village not the ancient language).